faulkt/OTelD1Workshops/OpenTelemetry-Retail-standalone.md

 ## Load Retailapp in Browser And View Traces in Dynatrace

 Since the Retail Application is utilizing manual instrumentation, only the parts of the application we instrumented will generate traces.
-For this lab, most of the functionality surrounding the cart is instrumented.
+For this lab, some functionality surrounding the cart is instrumented.
 Create an account on the Retail Application to begin adding items to it.
 Once logged in, add items to your cart and navigate to the cart page to view your total.
 If the steps were followed correctly, clicking on the convert button should generate a browser pop-up that will display our total in Euro's.

 After loading the application in your browser and testing the cart functionality, you should notice that something is broken.
 Our convert button is returning a "-1".
 Let's take a closer look in Dynatrace to see what's happening.
 If we look at the generated traces on the distributed traces page, there's a span event on our request indicating the request has failed.
-In order to view attributes and event attributes in Dynatrace Traces, they need to be whitelisted first.
+In order to view attributes and event attributes in Dynatrace, they need to be whitelisted first.
 Go ahead and whitelist the event attribute, then generate some more traces so we can get details regarding the request failure.

 ![add-event-attribute](assets/add-event-attribute.gif)